 The Pike Trail Pocket Blanket has proven to be well-built, lightweight, and very durable.
 Despite being designed for hiking, camping, and other outdoor activities, I have shown its great potential as an emergency blanket for first responders.

 The lightweight and highly compact package of the Pike Trail Pocket Blanket is perfect to carry just about anywhere.
 Instead of over-burdensome heavy blankets, the Pocket Blanket offers great features at a reasonable price.
 The one recommendation BSD has would be to offer a slightly larger blanket option.
 Though 60″ x 56″ is sufficient in most cases, a 72″ long option would be very beneficial.

-The BlueSheepdog Crew have no problem recommending the Pike Trail Pocket Blanket for outdoor or emergency uses.
+I completely recommend the Pike Trail Pocket Blanket for outdoor or emergency uses.

 BlueSheepdog.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.

 The links do not change your purchase price.
 I do not get to see what any individual purchases.